 In the album liner notes Blind Lemon Pledge dedicates “Goin’ Home” to all the great blues musicians, whose music he has studied and is part of his life‘s mission to share it with the world.
 This fine recording, obviously made with love in his heart, may be his finest work to date.

-Blind Lemon Pledge, aka Bay Area bluesman James Byfield, continues to surprise critics with the wide range of his musical styles and skills.
-From blues to rock to jazz to folk with stops at Cajun and country along the way, Pledge’s music has received rave reviews about his ability to smoothly cover and mix genres to create a unique and personal form of American Music.
-With his latest album “Evangeline,” Blind Lemon Pledge once again demonstrates the eclectic melting pot of sounds that has pleased his fans and critics.
+Throughout his recording and performing career, Blind Lemon Pledge, aka Bay Area bluesman James Byfield, has gained critical recognition for the broad scope of his stylistic skills and for his ability to capture the essence of American Roots Music in his compositions.
+From blues to rock to folk with stops at Cajun and country along the way, Pledge’s music has received rave reviews for his ability to smoothly mix genres to create a unique and personal form of American Music.
+In 2019, he surprised and delighted critics with his first foray into an all jazz record, the nostalgic “After Hours.”

 Composing his first songs at age eight, James Byfield has had a lifelong fascination with a wide range of musical genres.
 In his early teen years, he explored various strains of American Roots Music: country blues, jug band, zydeco, folk, country and western, etc. Simultaneously he learned to play rock and electric blues.